 Robert Farrington of The College Investor suggests that if you want to make extra principal payments, you should wait until just before the forbearance ends.
 “No reason to give the government any extra money!
 Just put it in a savings account and earn 1 percent for yourself,” Farrington says.

-No matter which option you choose, just remember that the administrative forbearance period is set to expire on Dec.
-31, 2020.
-Interest and payments will resume at that time, so sketch out a plan now so you’re prepared when the time comes.
+No matter which option you choose, just remember that the administrative forbearance period is set to expire on Sept.
+30, 2021.
+Interest and payments will resume at that time, so sketch out a plan now in order to be prepared when the time comes.